-Taiwan is a small country which is connected by comprehensive and affordable bus and rail services.
-Transport in Taiwanese cities is excellent and Taipei, where most foreigners live, boasts a metro system.
-The public transport system is reliable, affordable and easily accessible, so expats should have no problems getting around in Taiwan.
+Taiwan is a small country that is connected by comprehensive and affordable bus and rail services.
+Transport in Taiwanese cities is excellent, and Taipei, where most foreigners live, even boasts a metro system.
+The public transport system is reliable, affordable and easily accessible, so expats should have no problem getting around in Taiwan.

 Public transport in Taiwan

-One can take the train easily from city to city.
-The trains in Taiwanese urban centres run frequently and are very cheap.
-The announcements are in both Mandarin and English, as are all the road signs.
+Passengers can take the train easily from city to city.
+The trains in Taiwanese urban centres run frequently and are cheap.
+The announcements are in both Mandarin and English, as are all the signs.

 For long-distance travelling, Taiwan has a high-speed rail system (HSR).
-In a little over two hours, one can travel the whole length of the island.
-The train is very modern but can be expensive.
+In a little over two hours, expats can travel the whole length of the island.
+The train is modern but can be pricey.

 Train stations in the larger cities in Taiwan usually have tourist information counters with English-speaking staff.
-Most cashiers at ticket booths will understand foreigners when they speak slowly.
-Therefore, buying train tickets should be quite straightforward.
+Most cashiers at ticket booths will understand foreigners when they speak slowly, and buying train tickets should therefore be quite straightforward.

 Driving in Taiwan

-An international driver’s licence can be used in Taiwan, which is valid for 30 days for those living in Taiwan.
-After which, new arrivals must obtain a Taiwanese driver's license.
-Taiwan has reciprocal license agreements with certain countries.
-Members of these countries can obtain a Taiwanese license without taking a driving test.
-Otherwise, expats not from these countries will need to pass the Taiwanese driving test, which can be taken in English.
+An international driving licence can be used in Taiwan and, for those who plan on living in the country, it is valid for 30 days, after which new arrivals must obtain a Taiwanese driving licence.
+Taiwan has reciprocal licence agreements with certain countries.
+Members of these countries can obtain a Taiwanese licence without taking a driving test, but they will need to ensure that their original licence is translated into English or Chinese first.
+Otherwise, expats not from these countries will need to first secure and hold a learner's permit for at least three months and pass the Taiwanese theoretical and practical driving test, which can be taken in English.

 Air travel in Taiwan

-There are two international airports in Taiwan; Taiwan Taoyuan International Airport for the northern part of the island and Kaohsiung International Airport, which caters to the southern part of the island.
-However, in many places, there are local airports where one can book a flight to anywhere in Taiwan, including the islands out in the Strait of Taiwan.
+There are four international airports in Taiwan.
+Taiwan Taoyuan International Airport is for the northern part of the island, and Kaohsiung International Airport caters to the southern part of the island.
+While Taichung International Airport and Songshan Airport also fly internationally, they only fly to certain destinations in Asia.
+There are also many local airports where one can book a flight to anywhere in Taiwan, including the islands out in the Strait of Taiwan.